prio-data/views_pipeline/README.md

 Once models are run, you can also check their logs and visualizations in [Weights & Biases](https://wandb.ai/views_pipeline).

 ## Pipeline Documentation
 More detailed documentation on the pipeline and its components can be found in the folder [`documentation`](https://github.com/prio-data/views_pipeline/tree/main/documentation).
-More specifically there are entries on:
+There are currently entries covering:
-- Beginner Guide
+- Beginner Guide on Terminology
-- Model
+- Model Documentation
-- Pipeline
+- Pipeline Documentation

 ## Other Documentation
 This pipeline repository relies on a lot of previous work documented in other papers and repositories.